hieni/SILLY-proof-of-concept-chatbot/README.md

 ## 📚 Example Interaction
 ```
 ---------- SILLY CONNECTED ----------
 SILLY: Welcome to Customer Support!
+I am SILLY (Straightforward Interactive Language Yapper).
 How can I help you today?
 You: I can't update my product.
 SILLY: It seems like you have trouble updating your product.
 Is that right? (yes/no)
 You: Yes